The best bulking books, courses, and programs for skinny guys trying to build muscle.

 Overall, I recommend this book to guys who used to be in the habit of lifting weights but never quite built the physique they wanted to see in the mirror.
 It will reintroduce you to all the old lifts you knew and loved.
 It will teach you how to eat for continued muscle growth.
 You’ll build a physique that’s strong, healthy, and looks great.

 Jeremy Ethier runs Built With Science (not to be confused with Stronger by Science).
 He has a degree in exercise science.
 He’s famous for running one of the most popular muscle-building channels on YouTube.
-He’s great at covering popular fitness topics in a way the average guy can understand.
+Many of our readers enjoy his free content.
+Some said they enjoyed his bulking program.
+Others complained that it didn’t work.

 Photo of Jeremy Ethier after building muscle.